sleeperh/Intelligent-Dipstick/README.md

 4. Click on the Devices from the menu on the left of the dashboard, then click the blue button on the right hand of the dashboard called Add Device.

 ![](docs/img/Picture5.png)
+* Choose the API device type, then select New Product and provide a Product Name
+* In a separate window, go to sign into Blues Notehub and ** choose the Project you created when setting up Notehub.
+** Then, choose Devices from the menu on the left and copy the Device UID